 Instructions

-- Print the pattern.
-See link above.
+- Print the paper pattern and cut out the pattern piece.
+See the link above.

 - Here are all three layers pinned and ready for sewing.